 * Edward O’Brien was born on 1 May 1853.

-* Luke O’Brien was born in 1853 in Ireland.
-In 1884 at Bega, Luke married Annie Moran (who was born in 1864 at Eden, NSW).
-They had the following children : – William Thomas O’Brien (born in 1885 in Bega), Mary Ellen O’Brien (born in 1887 in Bega) who a married Timothy F Collins in 1921; Theresa Ann O’Brien (born in 1888 in Bega) who married Roy J H Ziegler in 1918; James O’Brien (born in 1889 in Lytteton, NSW), John Joseph O’Brien (born in 1890 in Lytteton, NSW) who married married Mary Lillian T Phillips, daughter of Joseph Phillips and Susan Momsen; and Francis Leo O’Brien (born in 1892 in Candelo, NSW).
-Luke and Annie lived for many years at Moran’s Crossing, near Bega.
+Luke O’Brien, born in 1853 in Ireland, married Annie Moran in 1884 in Bega.
+Annie, born in 1864 at Eden, NSW, bore them five children: William Thomas O’Brien (born in 1885 in Bega), Mary Ellen O’Brien (born in 1887 in Bega), Theresa Ann O’Brien (born in 1888 in Bega), James O’Brien (born in 1889 in Lytteton, NSW), John Joseph O’Brien (born in 1890 in Lytteton, NSW), and Francis Leo O’Brien (born in 1892 in Candelo, NSW).
+Luke and Annie made their home for many years at Moran’s Crossing near Bega.
+Luke was a local horse trainer and several stories about him are included in the book “River Oaks, Green Willows and Young Corn: A Brief History of the Bega District Jockey Club” by Ray James and Jim Gordon.

 Luke O’Brien was fond of a bet, and his daughter, Mrs Roy Ziegler told a story of one of Luke’s gambling adventures.
 In many stories of this kind, it can be difficult to separate truth from well-intentioned humour.
 We’ll let you decide this issue.
 Well, anyway, Luke set off through the bush to go to the Bredbo Cup Meeting.
 Bredbo was a flourishing gold mining town at this time, and it took Luke a few days to find his way through the bush and through the mountains, and the horse looked a complete wreck when they arrived.
 However, he had been fit before leaving Moran’s Crossing, and starting at a good price, the horse duly won the Bredbo Cup, and Luke cleaned out the bookmakers well and truly.
 It had taken him several days to reach Bredbo across country, but Luke returned by road, stopping at every hotel en route, and the return trip took almost a month.
 With no communication in those days, the family had to go looking for Luke, eventually to find that he had come to no harm.
 Which just goes to show, that even if racing is a bit of an adventure, there is no need to overdo things.